-Bibimbap is a popular Korean rice dish, traditionally topped with a vibrant array of vegetables, fermented condiments (typically kimchi), and proteins slathered in a savory-sweet pepper paste called gochujang.
+This dish is inspired by bibimbap, a popular Korean rice dish, traditionally topped with a vibrant array of vegetables, condiments, and proteins.
 Bibimbap means “mixed rice” in Korean, and once the bibimbap is served, diners are encouraged to mix all of the components together.
 This vegan friendly version uses tofu as the main ingredient, heavily seasoned with a combination of gochujang, garlic, sesame oil, and soy sauce.
 We serve our bibimbap with an array of traditional bibimbap vegetables including, carrots, mushrooms, spinach, and bean sprouts.

 Bibimbap-Style Rice Bowls with Spicy Tofu